UXSoc/uxsoc-apps-cms/src/pages/index.md

 footerColor: '#F2F2F2'
 seo:
   siteDescription: >-
-    This is the official application platform of User Experience Society for EB applications.
+    This is the official application platform of User Experience Society for Associate Vice President applications.
 Experience better with UXSociety and join now!
   siteTitle: Home
 headerSection:
   buttonVisible: true
-  title: Executive Board Applications
+  title: Associate Vice President Applications
 heroSection:
   description: "Hey there, UXer!
-Want to join the **Executive Board** run for **AY 2021-2022**?
-Read through the primer and see which position would best fit you. \U0001F440 Interested?
+Want to join the **Associate Vice President** run for **AY 2021-2022**?
+Read through the primer and see which position would fit you best. \U0001F440 Interested?
 Don’t forget to click apply!"
   title: JOIN THE MAFIA
 departmentsSection:
   - cardSectionTitle: ''